 The Greenhouse Spa & Salon is Holland America’s resident on-board spa that offers a range of treatments and wellness rituals.
 Whether you want a relaxing facial or soothing massage there are plenty of treatment rooms and relaxing areas with breath-taking views of your surroundings.
 Reinvigorating treatments include hot stone massages, pedicures, hair styling and skin treatments.
 The spa itself boast a hydrotherapy pool with bubbling warm salt water and comfortable heated ceramic lounge chairs.
 We know we’d love to relax in the lounge area below…

-This spa is complimented by a full on-board fitness centre.
+This spa is complemented by a full on-board fitness centre.
 Classes include the likes of yoga, indoor cycling, Pilates and cardio circuit training and access to fitness equipment such as treadmills, bikes, stair machines, weights and rowing machines.
 If you want some outdoors exercise, enjoy walking around the top deck, jogging along the jogging track or else enjoy a game of basketball in the sports courts.

 Everyone’s favourite source of cruise ship exercise – the pool – is available for you to take a dip in after a long hard day of sunbathing.
 Each ship will have two outdoor swimming pools, one of which is enclosed in a glass dome so that you can still enjoy a dip… even if you’re cruising in Alaska!